romainringenbach/odin-rock-paper-scissors/README.md

 - The input system is case-insensitive and will have to handle wrong inputs
 - The player can quit at any moment by entering *quit* when prompted for a choice.

-The computer choice will be random.
+The computer's choice will be random.

 ## Problem resolution